al-nf/acm-wiki/public/tutorials/c.md

 ## Input & Output

-To print in C, use the standard input-output library.
-The first function we will learn is **printf**.
+Remember to include the standard input/output library for this section.
+The two methods we'll be covering are:

+- printf
+- scanf

+**Printf** is the output function.
 ```c
 #include <stdio.h>
 int main() {